As Friends Rust (EP): Critical reception

 As Friends Rust received mostly positive critical acclaim upon release.
 As Friends Rust's style was described by critics as fast and uptempo emotional hardcore, aggressive and powerful melodic hardcore, emotion-drenched post-hardcore, punkcore, powerhouse punk rock, melodic punk, post-punk, and aggressive rock.

 The band was often categorized as having Washington D.C. hardcore influences, East Coast straight-edge hardcore influences, and the Gainesville sound.
 Like in reviews of The Fists of Time, the band was quickly compared to fellow Gainesville melodic hardcore band Hot Water Music.
 Other comparisons were drawn to Dag Nasty, Gorilla Biscuits, Turning Point, Avail, J Church, Rites of Spring, Naked Raygun, Jawbreaker, 411, Grade, Planes Mistaken for Stars, Fuel, Henry Rollins, as well as to the band members' previous bands Culture, Morning Again, Shai Hulud and Roosevelt.

 The music on As Friends Rust was noted as lighter and more positive than The Fists of Time, with beautiful, yet crushing harmonies and hooks.
 Most reviewers noted the music as catchy and powerful; melodic, and with a lot of driving energy.
 It was also described as aggressive, loud, and fast, while Moyal's vocals were singled out as sentimental, addictive and anthem-like.
 Reviewers also praised Moyal's strong and intelligent lyrics, describing them as hard hitting, personal, positive, emotional, socially-triggered, and complex yet understandable.
-Reviewers also praised the innovative use of 8" vinyl for the Doghouse Records release."
+Reviewers also praised the innovative use of 8-inch vinyl for the Doghouse Records release."